Tryflle/WeaveBatchDownload/README.txt

 That's all, if you have any issues, open an issue on GitHub, if you have a suggestion, make a pull request.
 Thanks for using my tool <3.

 -----LCQT's (sorta) Weave Integration
 Ensure you add the agent that was downloaded to the /items/ folder to the agents tab in LCQT.
 On the mods tab, DO NOT click enable weave.
-The jar that this downloads is directly from the weave discord and patches the problem preventing mixins from working.
+The jar that this downloads is newer and fixes issues with the prebundled jar.
 Github pages that this downloads from: https://github.com/Weave-MC/Weave-Loader https://github.com/Youded-byte/lunar-client-qt